theshivamlko/flutter_xr/README.md

 Flutter XR plugin powered by the Android XR SDK build immersive 2D apps for Android XR with familiar Flutter widgets, with utilizing the Spatial Environment provided by Android XR devices.

-## NOTE:
-⚠️ **NOT PRODUCTION READY**

-This is POC (Proof-Of-concept) that flutter app can run and execute code on Android XR SDK.
-Still plugin has known issues.

 `flutter_xr` lets you embed existing Flutter UI and Dart code logics into an Android XR environment.
 It wraps the Android XR SDK so you can stay in Flutter while targeting spatial / XR devices.